 Overall, it’s hard to say that there is a clear winner, as everyone’s needs are different when it comes to selecting a phone plan.
 There are plenty of other telcos around that also offer prepaid and postpaid plans – so while we’ve provided you with a snapshot of how Telstra and Woolworths compare, you should still have a look and compare plans from other providers, to ensure you’re signing up for a plan that is right for your needs.

-- Price: If you’re looking for a cheaper phone plan with reasonable data inclusions, Woolworths Mobile does have the edge over Telstra, with plans starting at $20 and going up to $50.
-The $50 price point is where Telstra introduces its first postpaid and phone plan offer, and the most expensive postpaid plan is at $100 per month.
+- Price: If you’re looking for a cheaper phone plan with reasonable data inclusions, Woolworths Mobile does have the edge over Telstra, with postpaid plans starting at $25 and going up to $59.
+The $62 price point is where Telstra introduces its first postpaid and phone plan offer, and the most expensive postpaid plan is at $95 per month.

-- Data: It depends on what your data needs are: if you’re happy with a data inclusion around the 1GB to 10GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for money.
-If you want the big chunks of data so you can stream HD videos to your heart’s content, Telstra has much more data on offer — up to 150GB per month.
+- Data: It depends on what your data needs are: if you’re happy with a data inclusion at the 20GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for your money.
+If you want the big chunks of data so you can stream HD videos to your heart’s content, Telstra has much more data on offer — up to 300GB per month.
 Not only that, but Telstra has no excess data charges on postpaid plans, so you can keep using your data at the capped speed of 1.5Mbps.

-- Phones: Telstra does have the bigger range, but Woolworths Mobile still has some of the most popular devices around from Samsung and OPPO.
-Woolies also stocks some of the more affordable devices on the market, while Telstra has many of the premium devices, including iPhones, as well as the only 5G-compatible phones currently available in Australia.
+- Phones: Telstra does have the bigger range, but Woolworths Mobile still has some of the most popular devices around from Samsung.
+Woolies also stocks some of the more affordable devices on the market, while Telstra has many of the premium devices, including iPhones, as well as wide range of 5G-compatible phones (and the network to use them with).